ash2osh/atfawry_woocomerce/README.md

 # atfawry_woocomerce
 @Fawry woo commerce plugin

+# Please note that this is a developer level plugin not for consumers
+### no support or questions [sorry this is an old project ] only pull requests

 ### To install simply :
 1. download the zip file
 2. open wordpress[admin] plugins page